 The MRCC-to-MRCC connection extends the number of out-ports by 12x 5-pin + 4x USB Host + 1 USB device ports on the connected MRCC.
 In order to route MIDI messages to an extended out-port press and hold the "Y" button, then select the desired out-port.
 This mode works the same way routing MRCC out-ports but with Yellow LEDs (not blue).
 Press and hold the "Y" button while on the Activity screen and it will say "REMOTE" and show all the remote routings in yellow.
-Press and hold the "Y" button while on the Routing screen and it you will see that the out-port names are prefixed with an "r" i.e. "1 -> r4"
+Press and hold the "Y" button while on the Routing screen and you will see that the out-port names are prefixed with an "r" i.e. "1 -> r4"

-MRCC-to-MRCC + Remote7 connection
+MRCC-to-MRCC + Remote 7 connection

-It is possible to have both a MRCC-to-MRCC connection at the same time as a Remote7 connection.
-It requires a special RJ45 "splitter" where the on the MRCC-to-MRCC side of the splitter only connection pins 4 & 5 (middle tow) are present and all the connection pins on the Remote7 side are present.
-All RJ45 cables should be as described above.
-Note that the R7 status on Setting Menu2 will automatically turn blue and switched into "Copy 1-5" mode.
+It is possible to have both a MRCC-to-MRCC connection at the same time as a Remote 7 connection.
+It requires a special RJ45 "splitter", where on the MRCC-to-MRCC side of the splitter only connection pins 4 & 5 (middle row) are present and all the connection pins on the Remote 7 side are present.
+All RJ45 cables should be as described above, the Remote 7 will not function without shielded connectors on the Ethernet cables.
+Note that the R7 status on Setting Menu2 will automatically turn blue and switched into "Copy 1-5" mode when using the splitter with 2 MRCCs.